aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_master_key.rst

     .. group-tab:: Python

-        Decrypt is already using the ``master_key_provider``, so it automatically picks up the change to use multiple Master Keys / CMKs.
+        Decrypt is already using the ``KMSMasterKeyProvider``, so it automatically picks up the change to use multiple Master Keys / CMKs.

-Now that you have configured your SDK to use multiple Master Keys, the SDK can try multiple CMKs on decrypt.
+Now that you have configured your Encryption SDK to use multiple Master Keys, the Encryption SDK can try multiple CMKs on decrypt.
-This means that if the SDK tries to use a CMK but can't, perhaps because it does not have permissions to use that CMK, it has another CMK option to try before giving up.
+This means that if the Encryption SDK tries to use a CMK but can't, perhaps because it does not have permissions to use that CMK, it has another CMK option to try before giving up.

-When using KMS CMKs, recall that KMS checks access permissions for every call, and writes an audit log entry both on success and on failure.
-This behavior is completely independent from the configuration of the SDK.
-Your SDK configuration constrains what your application behavior will be, but your KMS configuration is the final arbiter of which operations will succeed and which will fail.
-Either way, KMS always logs each attempt to use a CMK.
+When using KMS CMKs, recall that KMS checks access permissions for every call and writes an audit log entry both on success and on failure.
+This behavior is completely independent from the configuration of the Encryption SDK.
+Your Encryption SDK configuration constrains what your application behavior will be, but your KMS configuration is the final arbiter of which operations will succeed and which will fail.
+Either way, KMS always writes a log entry to CloudTrail on every attempt to use a CMK.

 You'll see this behavior in action in just a minute.
 For now, use the :ref:`Build tool commands` to deploy your application again.